 Teen Indicted in Elmer Avenue Homicide

 Sep.
-23—A 17-year-old male from Buffalo has been indicted in the shooting death of a Niagara Falls teen on Elmer Avenue in Buffalo on Aug.
+25—BUFFALO — A 17-year-old male from Buffalo has been indicted in the shooting death of a Niagara Falls teen on Elmer Avenue in Buffalo on Aug.
 19.

 The unidentified defendant is facing two counts of second-degree murder, a charge of first-degree robbery and one count of second-degree criminal possession of a weapon.
 He was arraigned Thursday before Erie County Court Judge Susan Eagan.